 AGN has stated in the Asset Management Plan that the operation and development of AGN gas distribution network assets should be consistent with the objectives of the asset owners.
-Under the Operating Services Agreement (OSA) AAM is required to deliver the following agreed service standards in the delivery of services:
+Under the Operating Services Agreement (OSA), AAM is required to deliver the following agreed service standards in the delivery of services:

-- □ In accordance with Good Industry Practice - □ In a manner which delivers any Guaranteed Service Levels to Customers - In accordance with an Environmental Management Plan, Business Management System and OH&S Plan - □ In a manner which achieves the Key Performance Indicators (KPI) - □ In a timely manner - □ In a commercial, prudent and reasonable manner; and - □ That uses staff for each task that have the requisite level of professional skill, customer service orientation, care and diligence which may reasonably be expected of a skilled, professional person suitably qualified and experienced in the performance of such tasks

-In attempting to accomplish these service standards, AAM utilises a number of KPIs to ensure that the nominated levels of service to customers in the supply of gas are achieved.

-These KPIs are an important part of the management of AGN operational activities.
-They ensure that reliable, high value and high quality construction as well as operation and maintenance solutions provided by AGN to its customers.

-The KPIs related to customer service can be divided into the following areas:
+•), AAM is required to deliver the following agreed service standards in the ery of services: In accordance with Good Industry Practice In a manner which delivers any Guaranteed Service Levels to Customers In accordance with an Environmental Management Plan, Business Management System and OH&S Plan In a manner which achieves the Key Performance Indicators (KPI) In a timely manner In a commercial, prudent and reasonable manner That uses staff for each task that have the requisite level of professional skill, customer service orientation, care and diligence which may reasonably be expected of a skilled, professional person suitably qualified and experienced in the performance of such tasks KPIs tempting to accomplish these service standards, AAM utilises a number of to ensure that the nominated levels of service to customers in the supply of re achieved. activi e KPIs are an important part of the management of AGN operational ties.
+They ensure that reliable, high value and high quality construction as as operation and maintenance solutions provided by AGN to its customers.
+The k KPIs related to customer service can be divided into the following areas: П Response times for connections, attendance at faults, as well as customer

-- response times for connections, attendance at faults, as well as customer inquiries; - reliability and safety of supply (related to faults at customer sites or in the network); - security and efficiency of supply (related to planning of network);
+Reliability and safe ety of suppl y (related to o faults at customer s sites or in the network)

+□ Security and efficiency of supply (related to planning of network)